-WORD BANK: WORD BANK: adaptive mechani sm, implications, pace, penetration, screen time, technology Information about the digital revolution: Technology has been changing at a very fast pace .
-There is unprecedented technology penetration .
-Teens have more screen time than ever before.
+WORD BANK: adaptive mechani sm, implications, pace, penetration, screen time, technology Information about the digital revolution: Technology has been changing at a very fast There is unprecedented technology Teens have morethan ever before.
 Resulting questions: 1.
-What are the implications for teen health?
-2. What can we do to make technology more positive?
-3. Will technology overwhelm the adaptive mechanism?
+What are thefor teen health?
+2. What can we do to makemore positive?
+3. Will technology overwhelm the?
 What now?
 [Write what we will use to help us understand these changes:]

-Appendix A: Glossary
+Appendix: Glossary

-Word Definition Example adaptive mechanism something about a human or an animal that allows it to survive, or live in, its environment, or surroundings Will the rate of change overwhelm adaptive mechanisms ? available possible to get something Screen time is likely to continue to increase as the technology improves and becomes even more widely available . context the set of events or situation in which something happens Consideration of the neurobiology and evolutionary history of the adolescent brain may provide some context to explore changes in our behaviors. device electronic machine (like a computer or phone) Thirty percent of the time they are simultaneously using more than one device , bringing daily total media exposure time to 11.5 hours. digital device electronic machine In 2010, U.S. adolescents spent an average of 8.5 hours per day interacting with digital devices . dramatic (dramatically) striking (noticeable) or impressive The amount of screen time has been dramatically increasing. ethnicity being part of a group of people who share the same language, culture, or religion, or who are the same race or nationality These numbers vary by socioeconomic status, ethnicity , and geography. evolution (evolutionary) development through history It will be important to consider the neurobiology and evolutionary history of the adolescent brain.

 Word Definition Example

+adaptive something about a human or an Will the rate of change overwhelm

+mechanism animal that allows it to survive, adaptive mechanisms?

+or live in, its environment, or

+surroundings

+available possible to get something Screen time is likely to continue to

+increase as the technology

+improves and becomes even more

+widely available.

+context the set of events or situation in Consideration of the neurobiology

+which something happens and evolutionary history of the

+adolescent brain may provide

+some context to explore changes in our behaviors.

+device electronic machine (like a

+device computer or phone) Thirty percent of the time they are simultaneously using more than

+computer or phone) one device , bringing daily

+total media exposure time to 11.5

+hours.

+digital device electronic machine In 2010, U.S. adolescents spent an

+average of 8.5 hours per

+day interacting with

+digital devices.

+dramatic striking (noticeable) or The amount of screen time has

+(dramatically) impressive been dramatically increasing.

+ethnicity being part of a group of people These numbers vary by

+who share the same language, socioeconomic status, ethnicity,

+culture, or religion, or who are and geography.

+the same race or nationality

+evolution development through history It will be important to consider

+(evolutionary) the neurobiology and

+evolutionary history of the

+adolescent brain.

+Word Definition Example

 experiences events that you have lived The digital revolution gives

 through us unique insight into how

 experience shapes the brain, and,

 in turn, how these brain changes

 may change our experience .

 expose allow (someone) to view, come in Teens often use more than one

 (exposure) contact with, or experience device at the same time,

 increasing daily total media

 exposure time.

 geography location on earth; study of the These numbers vary by

 earth's physical features socioeconomic status, ethnicity,

 and geography .

 implications potential outcomes What are the implications of the

-- dramatic changes in the way
+dramatic changes in the way

 adolescents spend their time?

 insight deep understanding The digital revolution gives

 us unique insight into how

 experience shapes the brain.

 media allows communication with large Teens often use more than one

 numbers of people; for example, device at the same time,

 newspapers, magazines, radio, increasing daily total media

 computers, and television exposure time.

 minimize make something as small as How can the technology be

 possible harnessed to optimize the positive

 and minimize the negative?

 neurobiology the study of the nervous system, Consideration of the

 including the brain neurobiology

 and evolutionary history of the

 adolescent brain may provide

 some context to explore these

 questions.

 overwhelm to load with an excess of Will the rate of change

 something overwhelm adaptive

 mechanisms?

 pace how fast something moves, The pace of "penetration" (i.e., the

 grows, or changes amount of time it takes for a

 new technology to be used by 50

 million people) is unprecedented.